ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 ![welcome](/img/ood_welcome.png)

 Along the top are a pull-down menus for a File Browser, a Job Builder, a list of Interactive Apps, and a Shell.

+### <a name="Ruddle"></a>DUO Everywhere for OOD Ruddle

+Any user who wants to use ood-ruddle must enroll in the early pilot of DUO Everywhere to enable multifactor authentication for CAS.
+This means that when you use CAS to authenticate, you will also need to do a DUO authentication, even if you are on campus or on the VPN.
+However, note that you can  optionally save the DUO authentication for 90 days.

+To enroll in DUO Everywhere, please email netal.patel@yale.edu with your NetID and your selected deployment date.
+The deployment date should be any day from Monday to Thursday.

 ## <a name="File-Browser"></a>File Browser